Refinement Meetings

 In addition to identifying the user's Goals, Needs and Intentions, think about how the feature or modification to be, aligns with your product vision, technology and business strategy.

-Will this feature enable our further development, or it's a high-risk endeavour, but we must make it happen one way or another?
+Will this feature enable our further development, or is it a high-risk endeavour, but we must make it happen one way or another?

 Are we ready for day 1 when it goes live?